 See your GP or book a fertility test

 If you have not achieved pregnancy despite a good lifestyle and tracking ovulation, it’s worth seeing your GP, or book in for a private fertility test.
-At Manchester Fertility, our Fertility MOT tests for women and men examine all the key factors affecting ability to conceive.
+At Manchester Fertility, our Fertility Assessment for women and men examine all the key factors affecting ability to conceive.